bluetyson/FASERIP-Slugfest/README.md

 - Tweak for new characters you want to use and add code as necessary/request such

 ## Attacking
-- At the moment, assuming Bullseyes can be Stuns for faster combat
+- At the moment, assuming Bullseyes are Stuns for faster combat

 ## Powers Attempted or sort of looked at
 - Generally speaking, must be changed to be spelled like this: